otodockal/ngx-van/README.md

 ## CSS

--   CSS for mobile menu only.
+-   CSS for mobile nav only.
 -   Add snippet to style.scss.
 It has to be declared in the global scope.
 -   Change styling according to your preferences.